MP for Wyre Forest

 Shadow Parliamentary Under Secretary (Work and Pensions)

 Mark Garnier is a Conservative MP for Wyre Forest, first elected in 2010.
-He currently serves as Shadow Parliamentary Under Secretary (Work and Pensions) and as Shadow Economic Secretary to the Treasury, while also sitting on the Space Industry (Indemnities) Bill committee.
-His parliamentary career includes extensive committee work and frontbench opposition roles across energy, security and finance areas.
+He has held a range of roles in opposition and government debates, and as of mid-2025 serves as Shadow Parliamentary Under Secretary for Work and Pensions, while also sitting on the Space Industry (Indemnities) Bill committee.
+He previously served as Shadow Economic Secretary to the Treasury and has a long parliamentary involvement across several policy areas.

-Has 29 declared financial interests across several categories, including employment and earnings, ad hoc payments, ongoing paid employment, visits outside the UK, land and property, gifts/hospitality, shareholdings, and family members employed.
+29 declared financial interests across categories including paid employment, ad hoc payments, visits outside the UK, land and property, gifts/benefits, shareholdings, and family employment.

 Generated 21 February 2026